developer-ics/s500_DataAcq_PostProcessing/PostProcessingScripts_Alpha/README.md

 use_txt_depth_string,1 for older s500 firmware - 0 otherwise,0

-The echo_profile processing is under development and the results of this are not used in subsequent steps.
+The echo_profile (echo_profile,boolean - enables processing of echo intensity,1) processing can be used if the real time bed detection on the sonar fails . this will produce an output file s2_profile_data_yyyymmdd.mat

 This resulting file contains the detected depth (calculated internally by the S500 sonar) along with the following variables: